munificent/craftinginterpreters/book/representing-code.md

 ### The Visitor pattern

-The Visitor pattern is the most widely misunderstood pattern in all of Design Patterns, which is really saying something when you look at the software architecture excesses of the past couple of decades.
+The **Visitor pattern** is the most widely misunderstood pattern in all of Design Patterns, which is really saying something when you look at the software architecture excesses of the past couple of decades.

 The trouble starts with terminology.
-The pattern isn't about "visiting" and "accept" doesn't really conjure up any helpful imagery either.
+The pattern isn't about "visiting" and the "accept" method in it doesn't conjure up any helpful imagery either.
 Many think the pattern has to do with traversing trees, which isn't the case at all.
 We *are* going to use it on a set of classes that are tree-like, but that's a coincidence.
 As you'll see, the pattern works as well on a single object.

-The visitor pattern is really about approximating the functional style within an OOP language.
+The Visitor pattern is really about approximating the functional style within an OOP language.
 It lets us add new columns to that table easily.
 We can define all of the behavior for a new operation on a set of types in one place, without having to touch the types themselves.
 It does this the same way we solve almost